w3c/wai-curricula/content/designer/interaction-design.md

 Courses based on this module should:

-* explain strategies that people with disabilities use to interact with components that accept user input, such as forms, buttons, links, and widgets
+* explain strategies that people with disabilities use to interact with components
-* describe accessibility requirements related to interactions, instructions, semantics, cues, notifications, and feedback
+* describe accessibility requirements related to input methods, including mouse, keyboard, touch, and voice

 ## Learning Outcomes for Module

 Students should be able to:

-* explain strategies that people with disabilities use to interact with forms and other components that accept user input
+* explain strategies that people with disabilities use to interact with components
-* design user experiences for different input mechanisms, including mouse, touch, keyboard, and speech
+* design user experiences for different input methods, including mouse, touch, keyboard, and speech
 * define keyboard interactions and meaningful sequences inside complex widgets, including buttons, carousels, sliders, tabs, and treeviews
 * evaluate the use of custom keyboard shortcuts for complex widgets and applications and provide information about their purpose and scope
-* define clear and distinguishable ways to identify form fields and other components that accept user input, including through naming and placement
-* define mechanisms to help understand the context, information, and functionality of user interface components, including through textual instructions, color, and other visual cues
-* define meaningful and descriptive notifications about imminent time limits, steps, errors, suggestions for correction, success messages, status changes, and feedback from user input
-* identify related requirements for developers to provide the necessary semantics for components that accept user input, error messages, notifications, and other feedback
-* identify related requirements for developers to code custom keyboard interactions for components that accept user input
+* identify related requirements for developers to code interactions for components, including through mouse, keyboard, touch, and voice

 {% include excol.html type="all" %}